-Figure 31: Geology - Superficial Deposits
+Figure 34: Geology - Superficial Deposits

-4.3.60 There are numerous sites identified for their geological interest in South Lakeland, some of which also benefit from statutory protection for example as Sites of Special Scientific Interest.
+4.3.67 There are numerous sites identified for their geological interest in South Lakeland, some of which also benefit from statutory protection for example as Sites of Special Scientific Interest.
 Cumbria GeoConservation group is a voluntary group which records and looks after important sites.
-The group identifies new Local Geological Sites, monitors and reviews existing sites and maintains responsible access to valued sites.
-The map below shows the Local Geological Sites in South Lakeland.
+The group identifies new Local Geological Sites (LGS), monitors and reviews existing sites and maintains responsible access to valued sites.
+The Local Geological Sites are mapped and will be used in the assessment of sites in the SA report to screen whether any proposd sites overlap with LGSs.